mpcarl-ibm/crs-docs/_api/overview.md

 | PUT Bucket Request Payment | |

 #### Operations on objects

+These operations create, destroy, get information about, and control behavior of buckets.

 | Object Operation | Note |
 | :---------------| :------|